msc365/az-idp-toolbox/README.md

 ### Sign in to Azure

 To sign in, use the Connect-AzAccount cmdlet.
-If you're using Cloud Shell, you can skip this step since you're already authenticated for your environment, subscription, and tenant.

 ```powershell
   $azAccountSplat = @{